Sebastianhju/Runeterra-5e/Rules/Species.md

 **Languages**: Your character can read, speak and write Va-Nox and Yoyeesh

-**Fey Ancestry**: You have advantage on saving throws against being charmed, and magic can’t put you to sleep.
+**Fey Ancestry**: You have advantage on saving throws against charming of frightening effects.

-**Immortality**: Yordles live immortal lives.
-Whenever you would die, they are instead teleported back to Bandle City.

-**Magical Talent**: You can attune to almost any magical item due to your magical ancestory.
-You ignore all feat, class, race, and level requirements on the use of magic items.

-**Arcane Adept**: You are proficient in the Arcana skill.

-**Glamour**: The Human race se you as a human as well, unless you choose to lift this enchantment for that individual.
+**Magical Talent**: You know the prestidigitation cantrip, whenever you use an enchantment or illusion cantrip, you can attempt to make it last for a a minute longer by succeeding a dc 10 arcana check.

+**Arcane Potential**: As an reaction when you are hit by an attack, you may roll 1d6.
+If the result is lower than or equal to your proficiency bonus you teleport to a location you can see within 30ft of you and you take half damage from the attack.
+You can do this successfully a number of times equal to your proficiency bonus.

 ---